PalmSens/palmsens-sdk/application_notes/remote_corrosion/readme.md

 ## Licence

-The code for this notebook is licensed under the terms of the [MIT Licence](./LICENSE).
+The code for this application note is licensed under the terms of the [MIT Licence](./LICENSE).